taller2-grupo5-rostov-1c2022/payments-server/README.md

 ### Coverage

 To create a coverage report, after you installed the dependencies, just run `npm run coverage`

-### Doc generation

-To create the smart contract documentation, after you installed the dependencies, just run `npm run docgen`

-This will generate a browsable html file within the `./docs` folder, to view it you can open it with any browser.

 ### SC Deployment